 Award-winning chef Stephen Barber leans on his Southern roots in his ingredient-driven approach to our restaurant at Farmstead at Long Meadow Ranch.
 Barber brings over 20 years of experience from all over the US, including John Currence’s City Grocery, Norman Van Aken’s Norman’s in Miami and the former MECCA in San Francisco.
 In 2007, Stephen opened Barbers Q in Napa to critical acclaim.
 He lives in Napa with his wife and son.

-The second youngest of seven, executive sous chef Michael Markoff was born in Vienna and raised throughout Europe where he was exposed to a wide variety of foods and cultures that expanded his palate and fueled his passion for cooking.
-He moved to the Bay Area in 2001 to pursue a career in culinary arts.
+The second youngest of seven, executive sous chef Michael Markoff was born in Vienna and raised throughout Europe where he was exposed to a wide variety of cuisines that expanded his palate and fueled his passion for cooking.
+In 2004, Michael decided to pursue a career in culinary arts.
 After four years as a sous chef under former California Culinary Academy (Le Cordon Bleu) instructor and executive chef Dwayne Scott, Michael joined the opening restaurant team at Farmstead and has been moving up the ranks every since.
-He lives in Napa with his wife and two cats, Bronn and Jasper.
+He lives in Napa with his wife, son, and two cats, Bronn and Jasper.

 Joseph Hardin’s family has been farming their ranch in Pope Valley since 1852.
 As a 5th generation rancher focused on vineyard management in Napa Valley for the last decade, Hardin was drawn to the diversified farming practices at Long Meadow Ranch that parallel his upbringing.
 As Director of Agricultural Operations, Hardin oversees all the farming operations for the vineyards, olive groves, fruit and vegetables, cattle, horses, chickens and bees at our five properties.
 In addition, Hardin also manages our agricultural land trust and conservation efforts.